PrineetKaur/AI-Doc-Pipeline/README.md

-# AI Pipeline for Technical Documentation
+# AI Pipeline for Documentation

 This repository is a progressive, hands-on project focused on building **Efficient AI-Assisted Doc Pipelines** for Technical Products.